moubi/flow-task/README.md

 ## Support

-Though, it implements some nice ideas on UI and interactions, the board was initially intended to serve personal goals and therefore developed and tested in _**latest iOS Safari**_ (iPhone SE).
+Though, it implements several interesting UI ideas and interactions, the board was initially intended to serve personal goals and developed for _**latest iOS Safari**_ (iPhone SE).

 ## Getting started